Dry Socket prevention and treatment

 The earlier you can engage with an activated Tooth Archetype, the easier it is to avoid, stabilize or even reverse damaging symptoms in your mouth.

-Tooth Archetypes Central Incisors
+Tooth Archetypes

-Learn more about Tooth Archetypes
+Learn more about healing with Tooth Archetypes

-Every single adult tooth has an Archetype, and there is a lot more to each Tooth Archetypes that the central incisor examples in this article and the video above.
+Every single adult tooth has an Archetype, and there is a lot more to each Tooth Archetypes than even the discussion in this article.
 The Tooth Archetypes descriptions and framework are at the heart of my book, The Secret Lives of Teeth: Understanding emotional influences on oral health.

 The Secret Lives of Teeth goes beyond the ‘spiritual meanings’ of teeth to engage with the oral effects of generational trauma, personal stress and adaptive emotional patterns.